bytecodealliance/wasi.dev/docs/releases/index.md

 * **Components** can use WASI P2 or P3 and the Component Model for composability and interoperability, meaning that a WebAssembly component compiled from one language (Rust, for example) can communicate or be combined with a component compiled from another language (such as Go).
 WASI P3 adds native async support, building on the foundation established in WASI P2.

 * **Modules** can use APIs from WASI P1, an earlier stage of WASI's development.
-Since WASI P2 was released in February 2024, WASI P1 support is more widespread among Wasm runtimes, and it is widely used in production today.
+Since WASI P2 was released end of January 2024, WASI P1 support is more widespread among Wasm runtimes, and it is widely used in production today.

 ## WASI releases